kelvintaywl-cci/serverless-npm-global/README.md

 # serverless-npm-global

-Trying installation of Serverless Framework via NPM global
+Trying installation of Serverless Framework via NPM global and the Machine executor.

 ## Notes